LAKE SUPERIOR SUITE

 1. The opening movement, Pancake Bay, depicts endlessly flowing waves, soaring birds, peaceful rays of light, and the first glimpse of the vastness of Lake Superior.
 Pancake Bay Provincial Park is situated on a wide bay that offers stunning panoramic views of the lake.

-2. Pukaskwa National Park is on the northeast shore of the lake, and features towering cliffs and rocky shores with century-old driftwood.
-Through meter changes and driving ostinatos, the music in
+2. Pukaskwa National Park (pronounced PUK-ə-saw) is on the northeast shore of the lake, and features towering cliffs and rocky shores with centuries-old driftwood.
+Through meter changes and driving ostinatos, the music in Pukaskwa represents the sense of wonder, adventure, and determination involved in hiking precarious cliffs to breathtaking views.

 3. Sleeping Giant Provincial Park, the northernmost park included in this piece, is named after a landform that resembles a giant lying on its back.
 This is the park in which the composer interacted with the most wildlife, experienced the most extreme jaw-dropping views, and witnessed the most beautiful moments in nature.